 Practice and Training

 It has become increasingly apparent to me over the years that a considerable number of students studying conference interpreting (at Master’s and other levels) find it difficult to know exactly how to proceed, and which tactics and techniques to adopt in their efforts to improve their consecutive and simultaneous techniques, and to strengthen both their ‘A’ and ‘B’ languages.
-So I felt it might be useful for me to provide a few hints and guidelines to help my future colleagues, which is my goal in this informal (and far from exhaustive) guide.
+So I felt it might be useful for me to provide a few hints and guidelines to help my new and future colleagues, which is my goal in this very informal (and far from exhaustive) guide.

 If you are to progress, it is important that you understand that the formal hours of teaching and training offered by your school during your interpreting studies can only be considered as a tiny tip of what is a complex and extensive iceberg.
 If you limit yourself to this ‘official’ training and practice, be advised from the start that you will have practically no chance either of passing your diploma exams or (much more importantly) of actually becoming a conference interpreter!